illnr/Flip-Card-JS/README.md

 # Flip Card JS

 Written in ES6 modules :)
+No Dependency, maybe conflict with jQuery, not tested yet.

 ## Usage